 - Applicants must have a current LSAT record.
 LSAT scores more than five years old will not be considered.

 An application for readmission should be submitted by applicants who wish to return to the Law Center after enrolling at the LSU Law Center and receiving grades.
-A completed application should be submitted by June 15 along with the $50 application fee.
+A completed application should be submitted by the application deadline along with the $50 application fee.
 A petition must be submitted by applicants applying for readmission explaining their requests for readmission.
 Applicants should also include letters of recommendation and may submit a resumé.
 Official transcripts of any work attempted after LSU Law Center enrollment are also required.
 Applicants must also have a current LSAT record (LSAT scores more than five years old will not be considered).